emmt/OIFITS.jl/README.md

 - `ds.inspol` is a vector of `OI_INSPOL` data-blocks.

-Other fields of data-sets shall be cosidered as **private** and not accessed directly.
+Other fields of data-sets shall be considered as **private** and not accessed directly.

-Using the dot notaion, it is easy to access to the different data-blocks.
+Using the dot notaion, it is easy to access to the different data-blocks containing measurements.
 For
 instance:

 ```julia